 Nevertheless the end apparently justifies the means because, as he puts it “when we came there, we did not find even a single Christian, that we have engendered them all in Christ, that we, every one of us, came here for the single purpose of doing them good and for their eternal salvation, and I feel sure that everyone knows that we love them.”

 Also, Serra himself was big on beating his body with whips and piercings.
 Maybe his masochism rendered his sadism less of an issue: “Love others as you love yourself” as someone said.
 But why endorse such a person’s theology and spirituality at this time?
-Why, Why, Why canonize someone in 2015 who stands for such bad theology and bad intercultural values, utterly lacking the respect and humility that lie at the foundation of interfaith relations?
+Why, Why, Why canonize someone in 2015 who stands for such bad theology and bad intercultural values, utterly lacking the respect and humility that lie at the foundation of interfaith?

 This canonization is a scandal.
 People should be flooding the Vatican with letters of objection.
 It is not Pope Francis at his best.
 It is not Christianity at its best; it conjures up the worst shadows (of which there are so many) in the history of the Imperial Church, a church many hoped we had left behind.
-With the teachings of Vatican II and the powerful teachings and witness of Archbishop Romero in the past century, surely we have come farther than this!
+With the teachings of Vatican II and the powerful teachings and witness of Archbishop Romero in the 1980s, surely we have come farther than this!

 This disastrous decision puts wind in the sails of those who have learned nothing from the dark days of colonialism in the name of God and Empire, at a time when indigenous peoples around the world are facing the destruction of their lands and cultures at the hands of corporate and government militia.
 The system Serra set up was paternalism at its worst: it treated native peoples as helpless children, and reinforced an other-worldly religion.